COMMUNITY ENERGY

 Here’s some examples of where we have done this:-

-• We provided Home – Grimsby Community Energy (NOTE NEW ADDRESS IN LINK) with a loan to cover the VAT on project expenses for 2 solar installations.
+• In Autumn 2023, we provided Home – Grimsby Community Energy with a loan to cover the VAT on project expenses for 2 solar installations.
 That VAT can be claimed back from HMRC, three months after it has been paid out.
 Dr Vicky Dunn, managing director of GCE said “a loan was a perfect solution to the issue.
 Members investing wouldn’t like their money back after just 3 months, but we did need the 20% VAT from somewhere”

-• We also provided Grimsby CE with a loan to cover the cost of installing solar panels on 2 community buildings.
+• In Autumn 2023, we also provided Grimsby CE with a loan to cover the cost of installing solar panels on 2 community buildings.
 Grimsby CE had already raised enough via community shares for part of the project.
 Vicky Dunn explained “the loan enabled us to place an order for the full project, because we had deadlines to meet, and to keep fundraising in the background.
 It took uncertainty out and ensured we could deliver the full 308kW we hoped.”

-• We provided Solar for Schools with a loan to help speed up installing solar on 4 schools.
+• In Autumn 2023, we provided Solar for Schools with a loan to help speed up installing solar on 4 schools.

-• We agreed to provide a loan to Drumlin Wind Co-op to help buy a new modern wind turbine to increase energy production.
+• In Spring 2024, we agreed to provide a loan to Drumlin Wind Co-op to help buy a new modern wind turbine to increase energy production.
 Our loan offer gave the directors of the company the confidence to place the order for the new turbine.
 In the end the loan wasn’t needed because the community share offer exceeded expectations but without our loan offer the project would have been significantly delayed.

 Want to join us in our Power to the People mission?